intel-unesp-mcp/infieri2019-session2/README.md

 [SERVER]$ mpirun -prepend-rank -host localhost -n 4 ~/test : -host knl02 -n 4 ~/test
 ```

-Sorting of the output can be beneficial for the mapping analysis, although this changes
-the order of the output.
-Try adding `2>&1 | sort` to sort the output if you like.

 Now set the variable `I_MPI_PIN_DOMAIN` with the `-env` flag.
 Possible
 values are `auto`, `omp` (which relies on the `OMP_NUM_THREADS`
 variable), or a fixed number of logical cores.
 We have learned before